Last Updated on August 31, 2022 by Erik Sullivan

 First, hang your clothes in a clothesline.
 Next, pour some water in an electric kettle and place it underneath the clothes.
 Plug in the kettle and turn it on to boil water.
 When the water start boiling, remove the lid from the kettle.
 The steam will come out and hit the clothes fibers to release wrinkles.

-Using Your Dryer to steam the garment:
+Using Your Dryer to steam the garment

 Before applying this clothes steaming hacks, you should read the level first to make sure that, you can put the clothing into the dryer.
 If it doesn’t allow drying, then you should not apply this method.
 But, if the tag says YES, then you’re good to go.